marcellocordeiro/gameboy-emulator/README.md

 ### wasm-pack

-Required to build the browser app.
+Required to build the web app.

 ```sh
 # Install wasm-pack from source